 How to Remove Ink Label from Glass

-This is where the Little Red Riding Hood of acids comes in.
+This is where the Goldie Locks of acids comes in.

 This is what my bottle looked like before using citric acid to remove the digitally printed ink from the back.
 There is some removal already going on towards the bottom from when I used the citric acid to take off the front label & logo.